ericbalawejder/ericbalawejder.github.io/resume.md

 ### ***Relevant Experience:***<br>

 *Software Engineer.
+Remote.
 [Hilton](https://www.hilton.com/en/).
 April 2022 to present*
 * Contribute to the development of [Connected Room](https://www.hiltonownersportal.com/resource/1567103925000/ConnectedRoomBrochure), Hilton's newest guestroom technology platform.
-* Build backend microservices with Java 11 for room devices that communicate with the Hilton App.
+* Build backend microservices with Java and Dropwizard for room devices that communicate with the Hilton App.
-* Create tools to aggregate service data from MongoDB for evaluation of service failures and performance.
+* Create tools to aggregate data from MongoDB for evaluation of performance and service failures.
+* Collaborate with team members through code reviews, business requirements and feature changes.

 *Tutor.
 [Mathnasium](https://www.mathnasium.com/northwilmington).
 March 2013 to June 2018*
 * Evaluated students for a custom learning plan that uses Mathnasium curriculum.